Everest Base Camp Luxury Trek

 Flight to Pokhara (5* Hotel Barahi) (sightseeing)

-So it’s kinda like back n forth, just a day before you landed in Kathmandu, and today you are flying to Pokhara on your first flight.
+So it’s kinda like back n forth, just a day before you landed in Kathmandu, and today you are flying to Pokhara.
 Well, its luxury isn’t it?
 Getting to move around and travel around so smoothly.

-The trip won’t take long; it might be around half an hour with you on the flight, as your guide is already present in Pokhara to accommodate you.
+The trip won’t take long; it might be around half an hour with your guide and crew members.
 The five-star hotel will be pre-arranged for your service.
 You can change, unwind, and move around for the sightseeing with your guide.

 • Destination